Dynamic via-points and improved spatial generalization for online trajectory planning with Dynamic Movement Primitives: Proposed generalization

 \begin{remark} In practice, due to finite numerical precision, setting $\epsilon$ in $\hvect{R}_i$, $\vect{R}_i$ very close to zero can make the matrix being inverted in \eqref{eq:Ki_downdate} and \eqref{eq:K_i} ill-conditioned.
 We have found that in practice choosing $\epsilon$ approximately in the range $(10^{-10}, \ 10^{-6})$ does not create any numerical issues and the constraints are satisfied within an error tolerance of the order of $10^{-4}$ or even less depending on how small $\epsilon$ is. \end{remark}

 \begin{remark} Despite using the same value $\epsilon$ in the above analysis for simplicity, it is easy to verify that different values of $\epsilon$ can be chosen for each type of constraint.
 The selected $\epsilon$ value can facilitate finding a solution in the optimization problem \eqref{eq:opt_prob} in case constraints cannot be strictly satisfied (i.e. infinite accuracy).
 Then, the value of $\epsilon$ essentially relaxes equality constraints, by penalizing the cost function (see \theoref{theo:LS_equivalence} from Appendix B).
 Choosing different values of $\epsilon$ for each type of constraint, allows to prioritize which of these constraints should be satisfied with greater accuracy.
-Moreover, when adapting to external signals which contain noise, higher values of $\epsilon$ can be used to suppress that noise. \end{remark}
+Moreover, when adapting to the actual robot's state, which may be perturbed by noisy external signals, higher values of $\epsilon$ can be used to suppress that noise. \end{remark}

+\begin{remark} The proposed recursive algorithm for updating the DMP weights to dynamically changing targets and/or via-points while ensuring a smooth trajectory generation can also be employed with other objective functions as well.
+For instance, it can be easily verified that optimizing the position (instead of the acceleration) results in the same equations with $\vect{P}_0 = \scalemath{0.9}{(\sum_{j=1}^m \vphi_{j}\vphi_{j}^T )^{-1}}$.
+More general objective functions can also be specified, like the one from \cite{DMP_via_opt_2015}, which translates to defining $\vect{P}_0 = \scalemath{0.9}{\sum_{j=1}^m (\vphi_{j} \vect{M} \vphi_{j}^T )^{-1}}$, where $\vect{M}$ is a metric matrix that is learned from multiple demonstrations. \end{remark}